Overview

 • Owner: account owner.

 • Team members: people who work on the account but who do not own it (e.g. project partners, AMs, backups).
-For users with the CSM role, being a Team Member enables them to edit account information.
+Interests of being a team member:

 To link a child account (e.g. a subsidiary) to a parent account (e.g. a group comprising several subsidiaries), simply click on "Select parent customer" and choose the parent account from the list.
 Please note that this account must first have been created in Skalin.